suryakandshinde/google-ai-hack/README.md

 - Avail rental car related service 24x7 with same quality and accuracy

 ## How we built it?
-Following tools and technologies are used to building this solution/demo:
+Following tools and technologies are used to building this solution/demo ([Project Setup and Build Instructins](#setup)):

 **Google Project ID**: woven-mesh-421014 (name: Google AI Hack 2024)